BishoSBA/portfolio/README.md

 ## Optimizations

-* Add complete information on my projects
+* Add gifs to display projects
 * Add unique animations on the section links such as projects and contact sections

 ## Lessons Learned: